theparthway/docs/docs/developers/merry/Merry.md

 Streamline your multi-chain testing with Merry!

 This CLI tool leverages Docker to effortlessly set up a multi-chain testing environment in a single command.
-Merry includes Bitcoin regtest node, Ethereum localnet node, and essential Catalog services, providing a self-contained space to test your applications independently of external services.
+Merry includes Bitcoin regtest node, Ethereum localnet node, and essential Catalog services(Filler and Orderbook), providing a self-contained space to test your applications independently of external services.

-It supports a variety of features, including a faucet, electrum services and an orderbook with COBI.
+It supports a variety of features, including a faucet, Electrum services and an Orderbook with Filler.

+Orderbook is an order matching engine developed by Catalog, use this [section](/docs/developers/fundamentals/orderbook/Orderbook.md) to learn more about it.

+Filler is a bot to fill orders based on strategies set, learn more about it in this [section](/docs/developers/fundamentals/filler/filler.md).

 ## Installation